Special Weather Statement issued for Southeast Johnson County by NWS - News Break

 Special Weather Statement issued for Southeast Johnson County by NWS

-Effective: 2021-05-26 13:25:00 MDT Expires: 2021-05-26 15:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with this storm, and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Southeast Johnson County SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN JOHNSON COUNTY UNTIL 300 PM MDT At 229 PM MDT, Doppler radar was tracking a strong thunderstorm near Hole In The Wall, or 9 miles southwest of Kaycee, moving northeast at 45 mph.
-Half inch hail and winds in excess of 40 mph will be possible with this storm.
-This strong thunderstorm will be near Kaycee around 240 PM MDT.
+Effective: 2021-05-26 13:25:00 MDT Expires: 2021-05-26 14:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Southeast Johnson County SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN JOHNSON COUNTY UNTIL 230 PM MDT At 152 PM MDT, Doppler radar was tracking a strong thunderstorm 10 miles southeast of Kaycee, moving northeast at 45 mph.
+Pea size hail and winds in excess of 30 mph will be possible with this storm.
+This strong thunderstorm will be near Linch around 210 PM MDT.
 Other locations impacted by this storm include Sussex.
-This includes Interstate 25 between mile markers 240 and 261.alerts.weather.gov
+This includes Interstate 25 between mile markers 240 and 247.alerts.weather.gov